Auto recovery wobbles in Paris show spotlight

 Low-cost cars offer a notable bright spot but are largely imported, leaving the region's factories with excess capacity estimated at 2-3 million vehicles a year, according to consulting firm Oliver Wyman.

-Besides the no-frills range, Renault has been cushioned from the crisis by its 43.4 percent stake in Japan's Nissan (7201.T), and Fiat FIA.MI is similarly shielded by Chrysler after taking full control of the U.S. carmaker early this year.
+Besides the no-frills range, Renault has been cushioned from the crisis by its 43.4 percent stake in Japan's Nissan, and Fiat is similarly shielded by Chrysler after taking full control of the U.S. carmaker early this year.

 It is Peugeot, showing small concept cars using a compressed-air hybrid drivetrain developed with Bosch [ROBG.UL], that is most exposed to Europe.
 Some 60 percent of its sales are still generated in the region and almost a third of its global production in high-cost France.